Spring-Ford Area School District

 The Spring-Ford Area School District is a K-12 school district based in Montgomery County, Pennsylvania, United States, which expands into Chester County.
 The system is made up of Limerick Township and Upper Providence Township, along with the boroughs of Royersford and Spring City.

-The district has 7 elementary schools (K–4), a 5–7 the grade center (A.K.A.
-2 buildings under 1 roof), an 8th grade center, a 9th grade center, and a senior high school (10–12).
-The elementary schools within the Spring-Ford Area School District are: Brooke Elementary, Evans Elementary, Limerick Elementary, Oaks Elementary (which has the highest amount of students of all the elementary schools in the district), Royersford Elementary, Spring City Elementary, and Upper Providence Elementary.
-Spring City Elementary is currently closed for renovations and due to reopen during the 2025-2026 school year.
+The district includes seven elementary schools for grades K–4, a combined intermediate-level campus for grades 5–7, an eighth-grade center, a ninth-grade center, and Spring-Ford Senior High School, which serves grades 10–12.

+The district’s elementary schools include Brooke Elementary School, Evans Elementary School, Limerick Elementary School, Oaks Elementary School—the largest elementary school in the district by enrollment as of late 2025—Royersford Elementary School, Spring City Elementary School, and Upper Providence Elementary School.
+Spring City Elementary School underwent major renovations during the 2024–2025 school year and reopened for the 2025–2026 school year.

 The growing community of approximately 50,990 straddles the US-422 bypass and offers the best of both a small-town atmosphere and proximity to metropolitan attractions.
 The district is characterized by small towns, suburban neighborhoods and rural areas, with the name being denoted through the combination of Spring City and Royersford, to make the name Spring-Ford.
 The location offers easy access to the cultural appeal of Philadelphia, as well as the warmth and nurturing feel of suburban America.

 The district is approximately twenty miles northwest of Philadelphia, PA, twenty-five miles south of Reading, Pennsylvania, and five miles north of Valley Forge, Pennsylvania.
 The district has a combined land area of 44.4 square miles, and the 2020 US Census population of the district is 50,990, compared to 47,368 in 2010 and 36,483 in 2000.

 Curriculum

-In 1966, the high school began having graphic arts and power mechanics.
+In 1966, the high school began offering graphic arts and power mechanics.